ChristianAnca/ChristianAnca/README.md

 <div align="center"> 🏹 🏹 🏹 </div>

 <h3>Fun facts:</h3>
 <p>I speak English and Spanish fluently.
-I am a competing traditional archer, and rarely miss my mark!
-I am an avid fisherman who could spend all my time on the water.</p>
+I am a competing traditional archer, and an avid fisherman who could spend all my time on the water.</p>